mbiesiad/awesome-hackathons/README.md

 * [GitLab Hackathon](https://about.gitlab.com/community/hackathon/) - The Hackathon is a virtual event open to anyone who is interested in contributing code, documentation, translations, UX designs and more to GitLab.

 ## Google
+* [Hash Code](https://codingcompetitions.withgoogle.com/hashcode/) - A team programming competition, organized by Google, for students and professionals around the world.
+* [Code Jam](https://codingcompetitions.withgoogle.com/codejam) - Google's longest running global coding competition, where programmers of all levels put their skills to the test.

 ## NASA